caltechlibrary/iga/README.md

 3. **Edit the value of the `INVENIO_SERVER` variable (line 4 above)** ↑
 4. Optionally, change the values of other options (`parent_record`, `community`, etc.)
 5. Save the file, commit the changes to git, and push your changes to GitHub

+Once you have installed the GitHub Action workflow for IGA, the next steps are (1) [get an InvenioRDM token](#getting-an-inveniordm-token) and (2) [configure the GitHub Action workflow](#configuring-and-running-iga-as-a-github-actions-workflow).

 ## Quick start